idltd/oflibit/README.md

 Offline Bitcoin Transaction Verifier

+This a PWA (progressive web app) - once 'added to desktop/installed' no internet access is needed unless specifically required to download new data.

 This app works in tandem with Coinkite Opendime and Sats Card to enable secure, private Bitcoin transactions without an internet connection.

 Key Features: